 How Do You Write A Goal Plan?

-A goal game plan is a 1-2 page plan that details what your goal is and what steps you’re going to take to achieve your goal.
+A goal action plan is a 1-2 page plan that details what your goal is and what steps you are going to take to achieve your goal.

 Your action steps should be small and easy to do.